rami-aouinti/bro-world-backend-blog/readme.md

 - Monitor asynchronous workloads (messenger consumers) by running the Supervisord container or provisioning equivalent workers in your platform.
 - Review Elasticsearch license options and adjust `docker/elasticsearch/config/elasticsearch.yml` if you need trial-only features before shipping.

+## Contribution Guidelines
+- Follow PSR-12 and Symfony best practices, applying strict types and rich domain models.
+- Keep transport (controllers, subscribers, handlers), application (resources, services), infrastructure (repositories), and domain (entities, messages) layers decoupled and testable.
+- Accompany features with application, integration, and unit tests.
+Target automation coverage before opening pull requests.
+- Run `make ecs`, `make phpstan`, and `make phpunit` locally to catch regressions early, then use additional QA targets as needed.
+- Document non-trivial workflows or architectural decisions in the `docs/` directory and update the Swagger schema for new endpoints.
+- Follow the conventional Git workflow: branch from `main`, rebase frequently, and provide detailed pull request descriptions summarizing business impact and testing evidence.

-## Getting Support
+## Troubleshooting & Support
+- **Containers fail to start**: Run `make logs` or `docker compose logs` to inspect startup failures.
+Confirm ports in use do not conflict with services already running on the host.
+- **Database migrations fail**: Verify MySQL readiness (`make ssh-mysql`) and ensure credentials match `DATABASE_URL`.
+Re-run migrations after clearing the cache with `make cache-clear` if Doctrine metadata changed.
+- **JWT issues**: Delete old keys (`rm -rf config/jwt/*`) and rerun `make generate-jwt-keys`, confirming the passphrase matches your environment variables.
+- **Worker backlog**: Run `make messenger-consume` locally or scale worker containers in staging/production to handle message spikes.
+- **Elasticsearch connectivity**: Ensure the cluster is running (`make logs-elasticsearch`) and that index templates in `docker/elasticsearch/config` match the expected version.

 For deeper dives, see the topic guides in `docs/` (development workflow, testing, Postman collections, messenger usage, Swagger, IDE integration) and leverage `make help` to inspect the automation surface area.
+Questions and enhancements can be proposed through Git issues or the team's communication channels.